- January 01, 1945

 - Not Active

 Jacky Ickx is a former racing driver and one of the most versatile drivers in the motorsport history.
-He participated in 122 Formula One races and achieved eight victories, won 1979 Can-Am Championship, triumphed six times at 24 Hours of Le Mans and also won at 1983 Dakar Rally.
+He participated in 122 Formula One World Championship races and achieved eight victories, won 1979 Can-Am Championship, triumphed six times at 24 Hours of Le Mans and also won the 1983 Dakar Rally.

 Jacky started racing with motorcycles

 Jacques Bernard Ickx was born on January 1, 1945, in Brussels, Belgium.
 His father was a motoring journalist and young Jacky visited lots of races, but he had no interest in participating.
 However, his father bought him a Zundap 50cc motorcycle in 1962 and Jacky started to race with it.
 He became the Belgian Trail Champion in 1963 and continued to race with motorcycles for two more seasons.

 Parallel to motorcycle racing, he tried few touring cars during 1964.
 In the same year, he debuted at 24h Spa driving Ford Lotus Cortina.
 In the following two seasons, he drove the same car in various races across Europe, but also raced with Ford Mustang and BMW 2002.
 Even in his early days of racing, he was already a versatile driver, so during 1966, he raced with touring cars, sportscars, open-wheelers and finally he debuted in Formula One.

 On July 19th he debuted at 24 Hours of Le Mans, driving Ford GT40 Mark I alongside Jochen Neerspasch.
 They retired due to an engine failure.
 Ickx was much more successful at 24 Hours of Spa in July, when he and Hubert Hahne took the win driving BMW 2002 TI.
 Good performances attracted Ken Tyrrell and he gave a chance to 21-year-old Ickx to debut in Formula One.